top of page

 I created Roots and Resting Places to honor both.

-I’ve had a quiet fascination with cemeteries for as
+I’ve had a quiet fascination with cemeteries for as long as

-But my passion for genealogy has a more vivid beginning.
+My passion for genealogy has a more vivid beginning.

 Headshot.jpg